anuragtb/pdfcpu/getting_started/common_flags.md

 ## vv

 *Very verbose*.<br>
-Enables verbose logging on the standard output.
+Enables verbose logging on the standard output.<br>
+Please use this flag to [report a bug](https://github.com/hhrutter/pdfcpu/issues).

 ## pages, p